finbox-in/finbox-in.github.io/docs/device-connect/faq.md

 <details open>
 <summary>What OS does the DeviceConnect SDK support?
 (Android/IOS/Web)?</summary>

-SDK is currently available only in Android.
+The SDK is currently available only in Android.
 </details>
 <br>
 <br>